Theory of quantum system certification: a tutorial: Quantum states

-\end{propositionblock} By the virtue of the Fuchs-van-de-Graaf inequalities one can, in many applications, regard the trace-distance and fidelity as equivalent measures since the inequality does not introduce dependencies on the Hilbert-space dimension.
-Note however that the square-root on the right-hand side can still make an painstaking difference in practice.
+Since the Fuchs-van-de-Graaf inequalities are not explicitly dependent on the Hilbert-space dimension one can regard the trace-distance and fidelity as equivalent measures of quality in many applications.
+Note however that the square root on the right-hand side can still make a painstaking difference in practice.
 Aiming at a trace-norm distance of $10^{-3}$ can in the worst-case require to ensure an infidelity of $10^{-6}$.
-This can be a crucial difference when it comes to the feasibility of certification.
+This can be a crucial difference when it comes to the practical feasibility of certification.
 Importantly, the square-root scaling is unavoidable for pure states. \ex{ \begin{exerciseblock}[label={ex:fvdg_purestates}]{Fuchs-van-de-Graaf inequality for pure states} The upper bound of the Fuchs-van-de-Graaf inequality for pure states $\ketbra\psi\psi, \ketbra\phi\phi \in \DM(\H)$ is tight.
 To show this proof that the following equality holds for $p=1$